Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 Instead of observing the doppler shifts, astronomers can try to directly observe the star's wobble.
 For a planet detection, a statistically significant and periodic shift in the centre of light of the host star image needs to be detected relative to a fixed reference frame.
 Ground based astrometry is extremely difficult because of the smearing effects of the Earth's atmosphere.
 Even space based telescopes need to be extremely precise for astrometry to be a valid method.
 Indeed this challenge is demonstrated by astrometry being the oldest of the detection methods but so far only detecting one exoplanet.

 When a planet passes between us and its host star, it will block out a small amount of the star's light.
 The period of time while the planet passes in front of the star is called a transit.
-Astronomers produce a light curve from measuring the star's flux (a measure of brightness) against time.
+Astronomers produce a light curve by measuring the star's flux (a measure of brightness) against time.
 By observing a small dip in the light curve, the presence of an exoplanet is known.
 Properties of the planet can also be determined from the curve.
 The size of the transit is related to the planet's size and the duration of the transit is related to the planet's orbital distance from the sun.

 The transit method has been the most successful method for finding exoplanets.
 NASA's Kepler mission has found over 2,000 exoplanets by using the transit method.
 The effect requires an almost edge-on orbit (i ≈ 90°).
 Therefore, following up a transit detection with a radial velocity method will give the true mass.
 As the planetary radius can be calculated from the transit light curve, this allows the planet's density to be determined.
 This as well details about the atmosphere from light passing through it provides more information about the planets composition than other methods.
 Precision of transit detection depends on any short term random variability of the star and hence there is a selection bias of transit surveys targeting quiet stars.
 The transit method also produces a large amount of false positive signals and as such usually requires a follow up from one of the other methods.